woj-mark/bike_shop_http4s/README.md

 I used [Postgres](https://www.postgresql.org/) as a database.
 A Postgres instance is spun up with using a Postgres Docker image defined in ```docker-compose.yml``` file.
 So when the docker image is deleted, the state of the microservice would be lost.

 ## Configuration
-I used pureconfig is used to read the configuration file application.conf.
-This library allows reading a configuration into well typed objects.
+I used [pureconfig](https://pureconfig.github.io/) to read the configuration file application.conf.
+The advantage of [pureconfig](https://pureconfig.github.io/) is that it enabled reading a configuration into typed objects.

 ## How to run